jeremychone/rust-devai/README.md

 Here is a full description of the complete flow

-- First, an agent received zero or more inputs.
+- First, an agent receives zero or more inputs.
     - Inputs can be given through the command line via:
         - `-i` or `--input` to specify one input (can add multiple `-i/--input`)
         - `-f some_glob` will create one input per file matched with input as `{path, name, step, ext}`